AboutProjectsServicesExperienceBlogContactResume Start a Project

 April 1, 20268 min readBy Rugved Chandekar

-How We Cut LLM Token Usage by 99% — 4 Engineering Techniques That Actually Work
+How I Cut LLM Token Usage by 99% — 4 Engineering Techniques That Actually Work

 LLM OptimizationToken EfficiencyRAGProduction EngineeringPython